i2group/analyze/documentation/developer_essentials_example_ui.md

 Configuring the "user interface extension" example project
 ==========================================================

 i2 Analyze supports extensions that enable users to interact with external data sources through enhancements to the Intelligence Portal.
-In Developer Essentials, IBM provides the `ui-subset-example` example, which includes a demonstration of how to integrate custom elements into the standard Intelligence Portal user interface.
+In Developer Essentials, IBM provides the `onyx-ui-subset-example` example, which includes a demonstration of how to integrate custom elements into the standard Intelligence Portal user interface.

 Before you begin
 ----------------

 The user interface extension example project requires the development version of i2 Analyze, prepared according to the Developer Essentials deployment instructions.
 The example also has some additional prerequisites:
--   Microsoft Visual Studio Express 2013 for Web
+-   Microsoft Visual Studio Express 2015 for Web
 -   Microsoft Silverlight 5 SDK
 -   Microsoft Silverlight 5 Developer Runtime